RightCrowd/keycloak-realm-operator/readme.tpl.md

 ```

 #### fallbackStrategy (optional)
-The `fallbackStrategy` field can be used to control the behaviour of the operator when the client is not found in Keycloak.
+The `fallbackStrategy` field can be used to control the behavior of the operator when the client is not found in Keycloak.
 The following values are supported:
 * `error`: The operator will fail when the client is not found in Keycloak.
 * `skip`: The operator will skip the reconciliation when the client is not found in Keycloak.
 This is the default value.